 You may even know that the EPA action threshold is 4 pCi/L (picocuries).

-Well, we measured a house in Pennsylvania that measured an insane 183.2 pCi/L, by far the highest level we’ve ever tested.
+A few years back we inspected a house in Pennsylvania that measured an insane 183.2 pCi/L, by far the highest level we’ve ever tested.

 We tested for radon again, just to confirm the result.
-We’re amazed that our inspector didn’t develop cancer instantly.
+With a reading that high, it was hard to believe.

 The owners retained a contractor to fix the radon issue.